UniqueSecure/MePOSAndroidSDK/README.md

   - Disables the Wifi module on the MePOS device.

 ### String getFWVersion()
-  - Gets the characteristics of the Firmware version as Doc number, article code, revision and date of the firmware.
+  - Gets the characteristics of the firmware version as Doc number, article code, revision and date of the firmware.

 ### String getSerialNumber()
-  - Gets the Serial number of the MePOS.
+  - Gets the serial number of the MePOS.

 ### MePOSConnectionManager getConnectionManager()
   - Gets the MePOSConnectionManager for the current MePOS instance.
 The connection manager can be used to set up the Wi-Fi network on the MePOS unit and query the connection state of the MePOS unit.